hydna/hydnajs/README.md

 The appropriate event handler will be invoked whenever an event that corresponds to the handler is triggered.

+The object also support jQuery-style event binding via `on` and `off`.
+These methods are chaniable.
+See `examples/eventhandlers.html` for examples.

 #### channel.onopen

 Invoked when a connection has been established and the requested channel was